-B. Combination Section 215 Applications and Orders in 2006 (U)
+В. Combination Section 215 Applications and Orders in 2006 (U)

 In this section, we describe the number and types of applications for combination orders that were submitted to the FISA Court in 2006.
-A combination application is a term used by OIPR to refer to a Section 215 request that was added to or combined with a FISA application for a pen register/trap and trace.
+A combination application is a term used by OIPR to refer to a Section 215 request that was added to or combined with a FISA application for a penregister/trap and trace.
 The use of the combination request evolved from OIPR's determination that FISA pen register/trap and trace orders did not require providers to turn over subscriber information associated with telephone numbers obtained through those orders.
 As a result, Section 215 requests were added to pen register/trap and trace orders to seek subscriber information.
 OIPR also used combination orders in 2005 and 2006 to obtain

-After passage of the Reauthorization Act on March 9, 2006, combination orders became unnecessary for subscriber information and OIPR temporarily ceased using combination orders b1 b3 b7
+After passage of the Reauthorization Act on March 9, 2006. combination orders became unnecessary for subscriber information and OIPR temporarily ceased using combination orders Section 128 of the Reauthorization Act amended the FISA statute to h3

-Section 128 of the Reauthorization Act amended the FISA statute to authorize subscriber information to be provided in response to a pen register/trap and trace order.
-Therefore, combination orders for subscriber information were no longer necessary.
-In addition, OIPR determined that substantive amendments to the statute undermined the legal basis for which OIPR had received authorization from the FISA Court.
-Therefore, OIPR decided not to request pursuant to Section 215 until it re-briefed the issue for the FISA Court.24 As a result, in 2006 combination orders were submitted to the FISA Court only from January 1, 2006, through March 8, 2006. 🕱 📶 1.
-Number of Combination Applications Submitted to and Approved by the FISA Court (U) From January 1, 2006, through March 8, 2006, the FISA Court approved 32 combination business record applications.
+20U)

+Ъ3 b7E

+(Si

+1. Number of Combination Applications Submitted to and Approved by the FISA Court (U)

+From January 1, 2006, through March 8, 2006, the FISA Court approved 32 combination business record applications.
 Of the 32 combination applications, 7 were new requests for combination orders and 25 were requests to renew or extend previous orders.
+(U)

-(U) Types of Records Requested in Combination Orders 2.
+Types of Records Requested in Combination Orders (U)

 We determined that each business record application attached to the pen register/trap and trace applications included a request for subscriber information for the telephone numbers captured in the pen register/trap and trace.
-Some of the business record requests also included requests The 32 combination applications requested subscriber (S) of those information (X) (II) phone numbers.
-3. Number of U.S. Persons Identified as Subjects in Combination Orders (U) As with the pure Section 215 orders, we identified the number of U.S. and non-U.S. persons identified as "subjects" in combination orders.
+Some of the business record requests also included requests information of those phone numbers.
+(S)

+The 32 combination applications requested subscriber (S)

+3. Number of U.S. Persons Identified as Subjects in Combination Orders (U)

+As with the pure Section 215 orders, we identified the number of U.S. and non-U.S. persons identified as "subjects" in combination orders.
 We found that subjects were named in the 32 combination orders.
-Of the subjects were "U.S. persons" and were "non-U.S. persons." (%) (5) OIPR first briefed the issue to the FISA Court in February 2006, prior to the Reauthorization Act.
+Of the subjects were "U.S. persons" and were "non-U.S. persons." (§) (I) (S) (S)

+OIPR first briefed the issue to the FISA Court in February 2006, prior to the Reauthorization Act.
-23 (U)

-SECRET

-$\{\mathbf{S}\}$

-SECRET [[]]
+21 ECRE1 Ъ7Е

+$\langle U \rangle$